Lassinnn/Lassinnn/README.md

 # Hi there 👋, My name is Lassi Nurminen
 ### Welcome to my humble portfolio
+I'm an aspiring front-end devloper with a deep interest in UX-design.
 I design and develop websites and applications.
 I really enjoy learning new languages and new methods of making my end-products better.
 My biggest interests are in front-end development with React and UX-design.
 I enjoy creating wireframes, and analysing user data to hone my products.

 ### Skills
 * 🖼️ REACT, BOOTSTRAP & ASP.NET